SKTR: Trace Recovery from Stochastically Known Logs: Introduction

-The main contributions of this paper are: \begin{enumerate} \item We present insights into constructing cost models in the context of conformance checking over \gls{SK} traces.
-We discuss how to map probabilities into costs and explore the properties and performance of several linear and non-linear cost functions.
-We propose a novel use of a synchronous product multi-graph to capture alternative trace, model, and synchronous moves as well as their probabilities. \item Building on a probability-aware conformance checking algorithm, we develop a novel approach to recover an \gls{SK} trace, namely \gls{SKTR}.
-By providing analytical insights and a variety of experiments, we demonstrate that \gls{SKTR} achieves high accuracy of trace recovery in varying conditions and it is highly favorable compared to a common heuristic often used in the context of machine learning. \item We offer an analysis of the impact of properties of a discovered process model and the stochastic noise within the event log on recovery accuracy. \end{enumerate}
+This work makes a threefold contribution: \begin{compactenum}[(1)] \item From a modeling viewpoint (Section~\ref{sec:model}), the suggested approach can represent varying levels of trust in the process model and the log.
+We show that in stochastic settings with imprecise data, the role of process models is more important for recovery of the original log.
+Our approach uses cost functions to reflect levels of trust in the model and log, considering frequent and infrequent model paths.
+We discuss how to map probabilities into costs and explore the properties and performance of several linear and non-linear cost functions. \item From an algorithmic perspective (Section~\ref{sec:SABCCAndTraceRecovery}), we develop \gls{SKTR}, a novel approach to recover an \gls{SK} log, using a probability-aware conformance checking algorithm~\cite{bogdanov2022conformance}.
+We propose a novel use of a synchronous product multigraph to capture alternative trace, model, and synchronous moves as well as their probabilities. \gls{SKTR} handles Markovian and non-Markovian (path dependent) probabilities, where the latter can improve the recovery accuracy.
+Through analytical insights and an empirical evaluation, we demonstrate that \gls{SKTR} achieves high accuracy in trace recovery under varying conditions and that it is highly preferable compared to several machine learning and process mining baselines. \item From an empirical viewpoint (Section~\ref{sec:experimental_study}), we demonstrate an average relative accuracy improvement of more than $10\%$ over a common baseline and analyze the impact of various parameters, such as discovered process model quality and the stochastic noise within the event log, on recovery accuracy. \end{compactenum} Related work is discussed in Section~\ref{sec:related_work} and Section~\ref{sec:conclusions} concludes the paper and discusses future research directions.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:SABCC_and_trace_recovery}, we present our approach to recover traces from \gls{SK} logs and present the \gls{SKTR}.
-In Section ~\ref{sec:experimental_study}, we evaluate this approach and share our results.
-In Section~\ref{sec:related_work} we present the related literature.
-Section~\ref{sec:conclusions} concludes the paper and discusses future research directions.